UCF/Publications-Theme/README.md

 =============
 This theme requires the following plugins:

--WP Issuu by Issuu
+* WP Issuu by Issuu
--Gravity Forms
+* Gravity Forms
--Relevanssi
+* Relevanssi

 Upon installation:
--In Settings > Reading, set 'Blog pages show at most' to '1' (pagination may not work correctly otherwise).
+* In Settings > Reading, set 'Blog pages show at most' to '1' (pagination may not work correctly otherwise).
 'Front page displays' should be set to 'Your latest posts.'
--Add links to Footer Widgets 2, 3, and 4: Today (today.ucf.edu), Marketing (umark.ucf.edu), and Contact (link to Contact page).
+* Add links to Footer Widgets 2, 3, and 4: Today (today.ucf.edu), Marketing (umark.ucf.edu), and Contact (link to Contact page).
--Update Relevanssi settings and build index:
+* Update Relevanssi settings and build index:
-	-What to include in the index:  Custom, set below -Custom post types to index:  pubedition
+	* What to include in the index:  Custom, set below
+	* Custom post types to index:  pubedition
-	-Index and search your posts' tags:  checked
+	* Index and search your posts' tags:  checked
-	-Index and search your posts' categories:  checked -Custom taxonomies to index:  publications
+	* Index and search your posts' categories:  checked
+	* Custom taxonomies to index:  publications

 This theme automatically pulls publication thumbnails from Issuu based on the documentId found in the Issuu pub WordPress shortcode; PubEdition thumbnails are therefore disabled.